cpm650/GRTWebsite/README.txt

 All webpages are built in the PHP 5.5 enviroment.

-PHP is used to recreate the HTML required for the footer and header, as well as the parsing of XML in response to GET requests for content distribution.
+PHP is used to recreate the HTML required for "modules" such as the footer and header.

+Additionally, the included XML engine is responsible for the the parsing of XML in response to GET requests for content distribution into usable HTML.
+This engine utilizes Object Oriented Programming instances (similar to Java) to allow flexibility in design via the permission of multiple XML parsings per page.
+An added benefit of this approach is the ease in training new Webmasters due to the constance of the Java programming language.

 Lastly, PHP is used in the contact form to send an email directly to the GRT Webmasters.